It is essential to provide a solid and level base for "ANY

 Lay the bearers on the hardcore, 16 inches (40cm) apart.
 The

-bearers should be laid at 90 degrees to the building’s floor joists,
+bearers should be laid at 90 degrees to the building’s floor

-the bearers will need to run the length of the building.
-Check the
+the building then the bearers will need to run the length of

-orientation of the floor joists on your building as they do vary from
+your building as they do vary from building to building.

-tap the bearers into the hardcore until they are perfectly level.
+into the hardcore until they are perfectly level.

-SAVE YOUR SELF TIME AND MONEY
+PLEASE ASK TO SAVE YOUR SELF TIME AND MONEY

-If you would like to have someone to prepare the foundations for you,
+If you would like to have

-we will be happy to supply you with contact numbers of experienced companies we
+to supply you with contact numbers of experienced companies

-highly recommend
+we highly recommend